AnimaApp/anima-figma-sdk/README.md

 ## Hosted

-To get a url with images hosted on s3 use `Target.Hosted`.
+To get a url of a Figma design converted to HTML with images hosted on s3 use `Target.Hosted`.
 Best for opening in a browser.

 ```
 Import * as AnimaFigmaSDK from "@animaapp/anima-figma-sdk"